-37.- (1) A designated person shall take steps to determine whether or not a customer, or a beneficial owner connected with the customer or service concerned, being a customer or beneficial owner residing in a place outside the State, is a politically exposed person or an immediate family member, or a close associate of, a politically exposed person.

-- (2) The designated person shall take the steps prior to- - (a) establishing a business relationship with the customer, or - (b) carrying out an occasional transaction with, for or on behalf of the customer or assisting the customer to carry out an occasional transaction.
+- 37. (1) A designated person shall take steps to determine whether or not a customer, or a beneficial owner connected with the customer or service concerned, being a customer or beneficial owner residing in a place outside the State, is a politically exposed person or an immediate family member, or a close associate of, a politically exposed person. - (2) The designated person shall take the steps prior to- - (a) establishing a business relationship with the customer, or - (b) carrying out an occasional transaction with, for or on behalf of the customer or assisting the customer to carry out an occasional transaction.

-(3) The steps to be taken are such steps as are reasonably warranted by the risk that the customer or beneficial owner (as the case may be) is involved in money laundering or terrorist financing.

-(4) If a designated person knows or has reasonable grounds to believe that a customer residing in a place outside the State is a politically exposed person or an immediate family member or close associate of a politically exposed person, the designated person shall-

-- (a) ensure that approval is obtained from any senior management of the designated person before a business relationship is established with the customer, and - (b) determine the source of wealth and of funds for the following transactions- - (i) transactions the subject of any business relationship with the customer that are carried out with the customer or in respect of which a service is sought, or - (ii) any occasional transaction that the designated person carries out with, for or on behalf of the customer or that the designated person assists the customer to carry out.
+- (3) The steps to be taken are such steps as are reasonably warranted by the risk that the customer or beneficial owner (as the case may be) is involved in money laundering or terrorist financing. - F10[(4) If a designated person knows or has reasonable grounds to believe that a customer residing in a place outside the State is, or has become, a politically exposed person or an immediate family member or close associate of a politically exposed person, the designated person shall- - (a) ensure that approval is obtained from senior management of the designated person before a business relationship is established or continued with the customer. - (b) determine the source of wealth and of funds for the following transactions- - (i) transactions the subject of any business relationship with the customer that are carried out with the customer or in respect of which a service is sought, or - (ii) any occasional transaction that the designated person carries out with, for or on behalf of the customer or that the designated person assists the customer to carry out,

-(5) Notwithstanding subsections (2)(a) and (4)(a), a credit institution may allow a bank account to be opened with it by a customer before taking the steps referred to in subsection (1) or seeking the approval referred to in subsection (4)(a), so long as the institution ensures that transactions in connection with the account are not carried out by or on behalf of the customer or any beneficial owner concerned before taking the steps or seeking the approval, as the case may be.

-(6) If a designated person knows or has reasonable grounds to believe that a beneficial owner residing in a place outside the State, and connected with a customer or with a service sought by a customer, is a politically exposed person or an immediate family member or close associate of a politically exposed person, the designated person shall apply the measures specified in subsection (4)(a) and (b) in relation to the customer concerned.

-(7) For the purposes of subsections (4) and (6), a designated person is deemed to know that another person is a politically exposed person or an immediate family member or close associate of a politically exposed person if, on the basis of-

-- (a) information in the possession of the designated person (whether obtained under subsections (1) to (3) or otherwise), - (b) in a case where the designated person has contravened subsection (1) or (2), information that would have been in the possession of the person if the person had complied with that provision, or - (c) public knowledge, there are reasonable grounds for concluding that the designated person so knows.
+- (c) apply such additional measures in the course of monitoring the business relationship with the customer in accordance with section 35(3) (including monitoring of the source of wealth and funds), that the designated person considers to be warranted by the risk of money laundering or terrorist financing.] - (5) Notwithstanding subsections (2)(a) and (4)(a), a credit institution may allow a bank account to be opened with it by a customer before taking the steps referred to in subsection (1) or seeking the approval referred to in subsection (4)(a), so long as the institution ensures that transactions in connection with the account are not carried out by or on behalf of the customer or any beneficial owner concerned before taking the steps or seeking the approval, as the case may be. - (6) If a designated person knows or has reasonable grounds to believe that a beneficial owner residing in a place outside the State, and connected with a customer or with a service sought by a customer,F10[is, or has become, a politically exposed person] or an immediate family member or close associate of a politically exposed person, the designated person shall apply the measures specified in F10[subsection (4)(a), (b) and (c)] in relation to the customer concerned. - (7) For the purposes of subsections (4) and (6), a designated person is deemed to know that another person is a politically exposed person or an immediate family member or close associate of a politically exposed person if, on the basis of- - (a) information in the possession of the designated person (whether obtained under subsections (1) to (3) or otherwise), - (b) in a case where the designated person has contravened subsection (1) or (2), information that would have been in the possession of the person if the person had complied with that provision, or - (c) public knowledge, there are reasonable grounds for concluding that the designated person so knows.